Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

     }
     ```

-1. In a PowerShell terminal, still opened to the **3- Cost Optimization\azd-sample** directory, run the following to update the azd environment.
+1. In a PowerShell terminal, in the **\azd-sample** directory, run the following to update the azd environment.

     ```powershell
     azd env set IS_PROD true
     ```

-1. Now run the following to provision the autoscaling.
+1. Now, run the following to provision the autoscaling.

     ```powershell
     azd provision
     ```

-1. Now open up the same App Service Plan as before in the Azure portal (or just refresh your browser if you already have it open).
-You should see that it is provisioned with a **P1v2** SKU.
+1. Open up the same App Service Plan as before in the Azure portal (or just refresh your browser if you already have it open).
+You should see that it is provisioned with a **P1v3** SKU.

     ![Screenshot of the App Service Plan](../images/3-Cost%20Optimization/app-service-plan-p1v3.png)